AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

      - **Source view theme**: You can choose from the Light or Dark themes for the content editing area in source view.
 In the case of the Light theme, the content editing area uses a light grey color background for the source view while in the case of Dark theme, it uses a black color background.
 Select **Use device** theme to allow Experience Manager Guides to select the light and dark themes based on the theme of your device.
     - **Always locate files in the repository**: Select this option to show the location of a file in the repository while editing it in the Editor.
      - **Show non-breaking space indicator in the author mode**: Select this option to show an indicator for the non-breaking spaces while editing it in the Editor.
 It’s enabled by default.

-## Widget section

-When you select the **Overview** and **User Preferences** section in the Left panel, the widgets configured for the selected section is displayed on the right.
-This section where widgets are displayed is the Widget section of the interface.